hamza-mughees/Sansa-and-XOR/README.md

 The following is an interesting problem from HackerRank.
-I thought I might share my solution as well as the explanation to this problem, since I found it rather fascinating (The explanation is at the bottom).
+I thought I might share my solution to this problem as well as the explanation, I found it rather fascinating.
+Click [here](#solution-explained) to skip to the solution explanation.

 # Sansa and XOR